South Downs Way 100 Mile Relay Rules

 4 Teams will be released in groups usually at half-hourly intervals but more frequently at the Race Director’s discretion.

-5 The start time will be calculated based upon a previously notified estimate and the Race Director’s judgement.
+5 Each team’s start time will be calculated based upon a previously notified estimate and the Race Director’s judgement.

 D. Route and Changeovers